 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): TO COUCH A HOGSHEAD.
-To lie down to sleep.
-CANT.
+Alt...Image imitating a page from an old document, text (as in main toot): LOUSE BAG.
+A black bag worn to the hair or wig.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 @astralcomputing@bookstodon.com